asvela/keyoscacquire/keyoscacquire/docs/contents/usage.rst

 Default options
 ===============

-The package is installed with a set of default options found in :mod:`keyoscacq.config` (to find the location of the file run the ``path_to_config`` from the command line):
+The package is installed with a set of default options found in :mod:`keyoscacquire.config` (to find the location of the file run the ``path_to_config`` from the command line):

-.. literalinclude :: ../keyoscacquire/config.py
+.. literalinclude :: ../../keyoscacquire/config.py

 .. note:: None of the functions access the global variables directly, but they are feed them as default arguments.